April 20, 2026

 Pastor Wendy Bellis began her ministry in Iowa, coming to Eastern Pennsylvania in 1985, ordained an Elder in 1987.
 She has served churches of all sizes across the conference and retired from full time ministry in 2021.
 Pastor Bellis currently serves the Cherry Lane United Methodist Church and is pleased to become the pastor of Anaomink congregation in addition to Cherry Lane.
 In her years of ministry she has served as mentor, consultant and is currently an Assisting Elder in the North District.
 Wendy lives with her husband, Blair in the Poconos and enjoys spending time with her grandkids whenever possible.

-Margaretann (Peggy) Milewsk to Ringtown: Aurand Memorial UMC
+Margaretann (Peggy) Milewski to Ringtown: Aurand Memorial UMC

 Margaretann (Peggy) Milewski is a native of Shenandoah, PA, and a graduate of Cardinal Brennan High School.
 She earned her certification as a Pharmacy Technician and served at the Federal Bureau of Prisons until her retirement in 2019.
 Peggy met her husband, Rev. Julian Milewski, in 1999, and they were married in 2002 at Shenandoah First UMC.
 They are blessed with six children, thirteen grandchildren, and three great-grandchildren.
-Peggy became a Certified Lay Minister through the Christ Servant Ministry program in 2018.
+Peggy is a Christ Servant Minister.
 She has faithfully served as a Sunday School teacher, VBS leader, and in youth ministry, and was nominated for the Denman Evangelism Award.
 She serves as an Equalizing Lay Member to Annual Conference in EPA and remains active in teaching, pulpit supply, and outreach ministries, including a women’s clothing mission.

 Julian Milewski to Mt.
 Carmel: First UMC